 Adding accessories that change the vehicle's frame, bumper system, height, front end, or side sheet metal may keep the airbag system from working properly.

-The operation of the airbag system can also be affected by changing, including improperly repairing or replacing, any parts of the following:
+The operation of the airbag system can also be affected by changing any parts of the front seats, seat belts, airbag sensing and diagnostic module, steering wheel, instrument panel, inner door seals including the speakers, any of the airbag modules, ceiling or pillar garnish trim, overhead console, front sensors, side impact sensors, or airbag wiring.

-- Airbag system, including airbag modules, front or side impact sensors, sensing and diagnostic module, or airbag wiring - Front seats, including stitching, seams or zippers - Seat belts - Steering wheel, instrument panel, overhead console, ceiling trim, or pillar garnish trim - Inner door seals, including speakers

-Your dealer and the service manual have information about the location of the airbag modules and sensors, sensing and diagnostic module, and airbag wiring along with the proper replacement procedures.
+Your dealer and the service manual have information about the location of the airbag sensors, sensing and diagnostic module, and airbag wiring.

 In addition, the vehicle has a passenger sensing system for the front outboard passenger position, which includes sensors that are part of the passenger seat.
-The passenger sensing system may not operate properly if the original seat trim is replaced with non-GM covers, upholstery, or trim; or with

-GM covers, upholstery, or trim designed for a different vehicle.
+The passenger sensing system may not operate properly if the original seat trim is replaced with non-GM covers, upholstery, or trim; or with GM covers, upholstery, or trim designed for a different vehicle.
 Any object, such as an aftermarket seat heater or a comfort-enhancing pad or device, installed under or on top of the seat fabric, could also interfere with the operation of the passenger sensing system.
 This could either prevent proper deployment of the passenger airbag(s) or prevent the passenger sensing system from properly turning off the passenger airbag(s).
 See Passenger Sensing System

-If the vehicle has rollover roof-rail airbags, see Different Size Tires and Wheels ⇒ 292 for additional important information.
+If the vehicle has rollover roof-rail airbags, see Different Size Tires and Wheels ▷ 290 for additional important information.

-If the vehicle must be modified because you have a disability and have questions about whether the modifications will affect the vehicle's airbag system, or if you have questions about whether the airbag system will be affected if the vehicle is modified for any other reason, call Customer Assistance.
-See Customer Assistance Offices \$\phi\$ 352.
+If you have to modify your vehicle because you have a disability and have questions about whether the modifications will affect the vehicle's airbag system, or if you have questions about whether the airbag system will be affected if the vehicle is modified for any other reason, call Customer Assistance.
+See Customer Assistance Offices \$\dip\$ 348.